To be responsive to all reasonable requests of fellow residents.

 This key will open that particular room, mailbox, and the designated outside doors of that hall.

 If the resident loses the key, it will require a lock core change and a charge of $35.
+This money comes out of the student's Housing Deposit.

 A staff member should call in the lost key to MacMillan (x2915)